 Because archival material is not indexed by subject, author or title, use of the record series, box numbers, and folder titles are necessary for the location of material cited.
 Information on how to cite materials from the Archives can be found in the ALA Archives Citation Guidelines.

-The Archives provides one half-hour reference service for inquiries, and up to 10 complementary pages of scans, not including high-resolution photograph scans or other specialized imaging.
+The Archives provides 30 minutes of reference services for inquiries, and up to 10 complementary pages of scans, not including high-resolution photograph scans or specialized imaging.
 Any reference work required beyond this must be secured through hiring a research assistant.

 Researchers must agree to abide by the rules of the Reading Room, including no bags, food or drink, or use of pens for taking notes.
 Detailed regulations are documented in the University of Illinois Archives User Regulations.
 Onsite researchers must also complete our ALA Archives User Application form.

 One self-service scanner is available in the Reading Room.
 Archives staff reserves the right limit scanning time if there are several researchers who need to scan, if materials are deemed too fragile to scan, or if they are photographic materials including prints, negatives, and slides.

 The Archives permits use of handheld personal digital cameras, phones and tablets included, in the Reading Room.
 Personal scanners (not including mobile scanner apps), tripods, flash photography, or other professional photography equipment are not permitted.

 If you are unable to visit the Archives, it is possible for staff to copy requested items at a fee.
 Costs associated with photographic, image, and textual duplication requests are documented in the University of Illinois Archives Fee Schedule.

 ALA units or members doing work on behalf of ALA should contact the Archivist directly to discuss duplication services.